jeromerg/NCase/README.md

 All examples are from the [demo tests][demoTests].

-Let's say, you want to test a routine performing money transfer, having for input: account balance in USD, currency and amount to transfer.
-You declare an interface `ITransfer`, which contain the parameters for a single test case:
+Let's say, you want to test a routine performing money transfer.
+The routine has 3 input: the account balance in USD, the currency and the amount to transfer.
+So first, you declare an interface `ITransfer`, which contain the parameters for a single test case, as following:

 ```C#
 public enum Curr {  EUR, USD, YEN }